-HelpSmith allows you to use variables in the text of help topics or templates, and almost in any text value that you can define in your help project, such as the text values in the project options, topic properties, properties of Table of Contents items, Keyword names, and so on.
+HelpSmith allows you to use variables in the text of help topics or templates, and almost in any text value that you can define in your help project, such as the text values in the project options, topic properties, Keyword names, and so on.
 During the compilation process, text variables are replaced with their actual values.

-To view and edit variables of your help project:
+To view and edit the variables of your help project:

 1.On the Project tab, in the Project group, click Project Objects.

 The Text Variables dialog allows you to switch between system and user variables:

 •In the System Variables section, you can view the pre-defined variables available in your help project.
 You can select a system variable to view its description.

 •In the User Variables section, you can add and edit user-defined variables by using the appropriate buttons.
 In this section, you can also load and save the variables from/to an external file.

 For example, you can use this possibility if you need to change the values of some variables in a particular version of your help file compiled with the appropriate Build Tags.